edgedb/easy-edgedb/README.md

 ### Dipping into DDL

+DDL is something you'll see frequently in the documentation.
 Up to now, we've only mentioned DDL for functions because it's so easy to just add `CREATE` to make a function whenever you need.

 SDL: `function says_hi() -> str using('hi');`